saurabhjain/CountryList/README.md

 ## Features Supported

 * The user is able to scroll through the entire list of countries
-* Application supports device rotation and mainatains the UI state and data upon Activity recreation
+* Application supports device rotation and maintains the UI state and data upon Activity recreation

 ## Error Handling
 * Application catches the appropriate network exceptions and lets the user know on the UI if an exception has occured